 \subsubsection{Unique continuation questions}

-The study on unique continuation for partial differential equations has been historically an active research.
-This type of results answers the question of what conditions two solutions of a PDE must satisfy in order to be the same.
+The study of unique continuation for partial differential equations (PDE) has been historically an active area of research.
+This line of research addresses the question of under what conditions two solutions of a PDE must coincide.
 In the context of dispersive PDEs, there are lots of works along this research line, see \cite{Z_KdV, Z_NLS, IK1, IK2, IV_JDE} and reference therein.
-These kind of uniqueness results are obtained of the form that if assuming two solutions coincide in a large subdomain of $\R^d$ at two different times, then they are identical on $\R^d$.
+These uniqueness results typically assume that two solutions coincide in a large subdomain of $\R^d$ at two different times, then they conclude that they are identical on $\R^d$.